NDLANO/h5p-dev-root/Readme.md

   └── ...                               # Other H5P libraries that you want to override
 ```

 Now you should be able to edit the cloned libraries and test continuously.
+In Drupal, the username and passwords are `admin` and `admin` respectively.

 ## Note